 Perhaps the most frequently observed part of courtship is the male circling, or attempting to circle, the sow.
 As Burton noted, however, in some cases they stand face to face.
 I’ve observed this in our garden, the two stood (or the female stood/sat and the male crouched) facing one another, the male periodically pulling his forehead spines down to shield his face.
 To add to Burton’s account, I have observed that the male may also spend time sniffing at the sow’s rear end, which is presumably an attempt to assess her readiness to mate.
 Hedgehogs have a well-developed vomeronasal organ in the roof of their mouth and we know that this structure appears to be used to assess hormone information.

 My experience and that of others is that courtship can be a relentless and, at times, aggressive affair.
+(Given the lack of sexual differentiation in hedgehogs, some early naturalists mistook courtship for two males fighting.)
 In most cases, as Burton described above, the male will circle the female slowly and persistently, periodically changing direction and making attempts to get behind her in order to try and mount her.
 All the time this is happening, the female is snorting and turning to keep herself facing her suitor.
 I've seen females aggressively bite and headbutt males and some accounts suggest this is occasionally done with sufficient force to knock an off-guard male off his feet.
 Certainly in our garden females have shoved boars with sufficient force to push them several centimetres away.
 Often while approaching or circling, the male will lower his forehead spines, or tilt on one side exposing his spines to shield himself from attack.
 In some cases, this gives the impression the male is almost slinking his way around the female.

 It is not uncommon for several males to vie for the attentions of a single female and in some cases the female wanders off while the males are busy fighting over her!
 Females are polygamous and males polygynous, meaning each sex will mate with several partners, although it should be remembered that courtship does not always lead to copulation.
 In a short paper to the Journal of Zoology in 1986, Nigel Reeve and Pat Morris described a total of 27 males courting 20 different females.
 One female in particular was courted by at least 10 different males, eight of whom also courted at least one other female.
 Two of the males each courted at least eight different females.
 Only five (7%) of the courtships Reeve and Morris observed ended in mating.
 That 93% of courtships didn’t end in mating led the authors to suggest: